 There are four business entity options when setting up a professional practice in the State of New York: (1) Professional Limited Liability Company (PLLC); (2) Professional Corporation (PC); (3) Design Professional Corporation (DPC); and (4) Limited Liability Partnership (LLP).
 These are the appropriate entities for people who provide professional services that require a license in order to practice their profession.
-For example, doctors, lawyers, engineers, dentists and other professionals are required to form a professional entity when establishing a new practice.
+For example, doctors, lawyers, engineers, dentists, LCSWs and other professionals are required to form a professional entity when establishing a new practice.

 Similarly, attorneys who seek to form a professional entity will need a certificate of good standing from their governing bar association, but do not need to receive authorization from the New York State Education Department.